Self-paced

 In a time series, time is the independent variable, and the observations recorded over time are the dependent variables.
 The main objective of analyzing a time series is to understand and model the underlying pattern or structure in the data over time, in order to make future predictions or extract relevant information.

-Time series are commonly found in a wide variety of fields: economics, finance, meteorology, science and engineering, among others.
+Time series are commonly found in a wide variety of fields, including: economics, finance, meteorology, science and engineering, among others.
 Examples of time series include daily sales data, stock prices, daily temperatures, population growth rates, production levels, and so on.

 When analyzing a time series, it is important to keep in mind that the data are correlated over time.
 This means that observations at one point in time may depend on past observations and, in some cases, may also be affected by future observations.
 This pattern of correlation over time is what makes time series analysis unique and requires specific techniques for modeling and prediction.